Penney's Game Odds From No-Arbitrage: Introduction

+While the overlapping words paradox provides a common thread between these puzzles, the betting outcomes in Litt’s game (and the hot hand) differ in a way that exposes a limit to the no-arbitrage approach.
+For example, in Litt's game, while a player can finance $HT$-bets by selling $HH$-bets, the associated stopping time is fixed and independent of any payoffs that can be known in advance.
+Because payoffs at the stopping time are random variables in this setting, probabilities cannot be derived from the optional stopping theorem's initial value (no-arbitrage) condition.\footnote{While the payoffs in the event a pattern wins are not pinned down, if the expected payoffs in each winning contingency could be determined, then the respective probabilities would be recoverable from the no-arbitrage condition.}

-The remainder of this draft proceeds as follows: In Section~\ref{sec: Penney} we construct the trading strategy and apply a no-arbitrage argument to generate Penney's game odds for a simple numerical example, which is readily extended to a formula.
-Additionally, we detail the connection between the resulting formula and Conway's leading number algorithm.
-In Section~\ref{sec: General Penney} we generalize the result to games involving patterns of potentially different length and realizations of an arbitrary i.i.d. categorical variables.
-Appendix~A presents the source code for the general formula, and for a simulation.
-Appendix~B presents an interactive notebook session that cross-validates the formula with known results, and results from a simulation.\footnote{All code can be found at \href{https://github.com/joshua-benjamin-miller/penneysgame}{https://github.com/joshua-benjamin-miller/penneysgame}.
-A rendered version of the Python notebook session can be found at: \href{https://nbviewer.jupyter.org/github/joshua-benjamin-miller/penneysgame/blob/master/Validating-Penney.ipynb}{https://nbviewer.jupyter.org/github/joshua-benjamin-miller/penneysgame/blob/master/Validating-Penney.ipynb}}
+The remainder of this paper proceeds as follows: Section~\ref{sec: intransitive} demonstrates the intransitivity of Penney's classic game using the betting odds approach.
+Section~\ref{sec: Penney} derives a generalized version of Conway's formula using the no-arbitrage argument in a setting involving patterns of potentially different lengths and outcomes drawn from an arbitrary i.i.d.\ categorical distribution, and then establishes its connection to Conway's leading number algorithm.
+Section~\ref{sec: Additional Results} extends this approach to waiting times and illustrates properties of the canonical three-flip Penney's game.\footnote{All source code used to validate the results is available at \href{https://github.com/joshua-benjamin-miller/penneysgame}{https://github.com/joshua-benjamin-miller/penneysgame}.
+A rendered version of the Python notebook session can be found at: \href{https://github.com/joshua-benjamin-miller/penneysgame/blob/master/Validating-Penney.ipynb}{https://github.com/joshua-benjamin-miller/penneysgame/blob/master/Validating-Penney.ipynb}}